cpearson3/another-sass-interface-framework/README.md

 # Bootsmooth
-## A Responsive App Framework Built with Angular, Sass, Gulp & Stuff
+## A smooth CSS frameowkr

-Bootsmooth is a framework for quickly building web apps.
-It includes two main things:
+Bootsmooth is a CSS framework for quickly building web apps.
+Built with Sass
-1. A minimal and responsive CSS framework built with Sass
-2. A set of reusable components built with [Angular](http://anguarjs.org)

 ### Building